 Description of Historic Place

-The Elizabeth Parker Hut, located on the shore of Lake O’Hara in Yoho National Park, is a rectangular log cabin with a side extension and medium-pitched gable roofs.
+The Elizabeth Parker Hut, situated in a subalpine meadow near Lake O’Hara with a backdrop of the Rocky Mountains in Yoho National Park, is a rectangular log cabin with a side extension and medium-pitched gable roofs.
 The main entrance façade is located on the long side of the building.
 The designation is confined to the footprint of the building.

 The Elizabeth Parker Hut is a Recognized Federal Heritage Building because of its historical associations, and its architectural and environmental value.